minvws/nl-kat-coordination/docs/source/user-manual/navigation/reports.rst

 When creating a report, you have to choose one or more report types for your report.

 The table below gives an overview of the 12 reports available.
-It also describes which Object needs to be selected and whether the report is available as a normal and/or as an aggregate report.
+It also describes which object needs to be selected and whether the report is available as a normal and/or as an aggregate report.

 .. list-table:: Report overview table
    :widths: 25 50 25 25 25 25